NeemaMwende/E-sokoo/README.md

 1. **Search for an open-source project on GitHub:**
    - Find a project related to your interests by using GitHub's search and filtering options.
-   - I used 'web development' project by
+   - I used 'web development' project by kit

 2. **Explore the project's documentation, issues, and contribution guidelines:**
    - Read the `README.md`, `CONTRIBUTING.md`, and browse the issues tab.